Pratterino/mobtimer/README.md

 Notifications
 * When NEXT_USER
   - ~Click focuses on tab~
+  - ~Close notification when NEXT_USER.~
-  - Can begin next user from action button.
+  - action: Can begin next user from action button.

 Timer
 * ~Timer in title/tab~